squiduu/guidebias/README.md

 # GuiDebias
-An official scripts for "Compensatory Debiasing for Gender Imbalances in Language Models"
+An official scripts for "Compensatory Debiasing for Gender Imbalances in Language Models."

 ## Overview
 <p align="center">